 - Jetson Nano Overview

 - Installing prerequisites and configuring your Python environment

 - Compiling and installing Jetson Inference

 - Running the Jetson Inference demos

 The Jetson Nano Developer Kit packs a Quad-core ARM A57 CPU with a clock rate of 1.43GHz and 4GB of low-power DDR4 memory.
-For the connectors, it has 4x USB 3.0, 1xUSB2.0 Micro-B for powering with 5V, a HDMI and Display Port connector for connecting displays as well as one or two camera connectors that allow you to connect a Raspberry Pi Camera.
+For the connectors, it has 4x USB 3.0, 1xUSB2.0 Micro-B for powering with 5V, an HDMI and Display Port connector for connecting displays, as well as one or two camera connectors that allow you to connect a Raspberry Pi Camera.

 |CPU||Quad-core ARM A57 @ 1.43 GHz|

 |Video Encoder||4K @ 30 | 4x 1080p @ 30 | 9x 720p @ 30 (H.264/H.265)|